technicat/learngodot/chapter9/README.md

 ## A Pause Button

-I'm fine with just using the ESC key to pause and unpause a game, but conventionally there is a pause GUI.
+I'm fine with just using the ESC key to pause and unpause a game, but conventionally there is a pause [GUI](https://docs.godotengine.org/en/stable/tutorials/ui/index.html),

 ### Adding a Button

-Let's start with adding an Unpause button that appears when the game is paused.
+Let's start with adding an Unpause [button](https://docs.godotengine.org/en/stable/classes/class_button.html#class-button) that appears when the game is paused.
 We'll add a Button as a child of the Pause node.

 By default, it will inherit the pause mode of the parent Pause node.

 ### Showing the Button

-We add one more line to our pause script, using find_node to search for a child node named Button and making it visible if (and only if) the scene is paused.
+We add one more line to our pause script, using [find_node](https://docs.godotengine.org/en/stable/classes/class_node.html) to search for a child node named Button and making it visible if (and only if) the scene is paused.

 ```gdscript
 extends Node